BlackArsenic88/ai-factory/README.md

 - [Large Language Models](https://blackarsenic88.github.io/ai-assistant/): Seamlessly integrate and fine tune AI language models like OpenAI's ChatGPT into your enterprise websites and mobile apps and reduce customer service costs.
 - Natural Language Processing.
 Classify text to determine user sentiment in product/service reviews.
 - Recommendation Systems: Personalized content and product suggestions for websites, mobile apps, and e-commerce.
-- Sports: Predict the outcome for a tennis player based on their playing habits.
+- [Sports Metrics](https://blackarsenic88.github.io/fantasy-sports/): Predict the outcome for an athlete based on their playing habits.
 - [Subscription Services](https://blackarsenic88.github.io/engagement/): Streaming platforms and content creators can leverage data-driven insights such as listen time, watch time, views, likes, shares, and other engagement metrics to anticipate subscriber growth, optimize marketing spend, and improve retention strategies.
 - Supply & Demand: Forecast capacity to eliminate DOWNTIME and reduce waste.